zehan12/Nextjs-routing-convention/README.md

 # Next.js

+# Routing in Next.js

+file system based routing mechanism

+When a file is added to the page folder in a project, by default all the files become avaiable as a route.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 [Configuration](https://codesandbox.io/docs/projects/learn/setting-up/tasks) has been added to optimize it for [CodeSandbox Projects](https://codesandbox.io/p/dashboard).